Santa Tecla, El Salvador: Demographics

 The population of Santa Tecla is mostly mixed.
 Most inhabitants of the city of Santa Tecla are internal migrants from other departments of El Salvador, mainly Santa Ana and Chalatenango.

-92% of the population lives in urban areas tecleña, putting Santa Tecla in one of the most urbanized cities in the country.
-In addition, 8% of the population living in marginalized communities.
+92% of the population lives in urban areas tecleña, making Santa Tecla one of the most urbanized cities in the country.
+In addition, 8% of the population lives in marginalized communities.
 Santa Tecla has an unemployment rate of 5.1%.
 31% of the population owns a vehicle, while 19% have two or more vehicles.
 Most homes have the servicios tecleños basic water and sewer, electric power, telephone and garbage collection.